Earthquakes on May 8, 2026

 2.3 km---AutoUSGS →

-A magnitude 2.1 earthquake was recorded 9 km NW of The Geysers, CA on May 8, 2026 at 21:27 UTC.
-In the 72 hours after this event, the USGS recorded 5 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
+On May 8, 2026 at 21:27 UTC, a magnitude 2.1 earthquake struck 9 km NW of The Geysers, CA. In the 72 hours after this event, the USGS recorded 5 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
 At a depth of just 2.3 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 38.822°N, -122.843°E. The automatic solution is preliminary and may be refined as additional station data arrives.
+The epicenter is at 38.822°, -122.843°.
+The automatic solution is preliminary and may be refined as additional station data arrives.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-08